What is meant by the greenhouse effect?

 Model simulations suggest a wide range of estimates regarding how the doubling the CO2 levels could eventually warm plant.
 Estimates range greatly from a low of 0.8 C to as much as 9.45 C with the most likely range being between 1.22 C and 2.00 C (1).
 The difficulty in estimating future temperature based on CO2 levels is that there are many other factors that come into play, including atmospheric dust from volcanic eruptions, amount of forests and other vegetation, variations in incoming sunlight, aerosol particle pollution and the relationship of the deep global ocean currents.

-In future posts, I will explore in more detail the various opinions on global warming or climate change and how this will effect the rate of sea level rise.
+Click here for more details on how global warming or climate change will effect the rate of sea level rise.